crawlab-team/crawlab-docs/en/SDK/Python.md

 ### Utility tool

-Utility tool mainly provides some 'helper' methods to integrate your crawler into Crawlab better, such as saving the result data to Crawlab and so on.
+Utility tool mainly provides some 'helper' methods to integrate your spider into Crawlab better, such as saving the result data to Crawlab and so on.

-Here's how Scrapy and general Python crawlers integrate with Crawlab.
+Here's how Scrapy and general Python spiders integrate with Crawlab.

 ⚠️Note: make sure you have installed 'crawlab-sdk' by pip.